Alwaysomesh/DSA-solved-problems/README.md

 Welcome to the DSA Solved Problems repository!
 This repository contains solutions to various Data Structures and Algorithms (DSA) problems.
 The problems are organized into different categories for easy navigation.

+This repository is owned and managed by Somesh Kumar Singh.

 ## Introduction

 This repository is a collection of solved problems from various platforms like LeetCode, GeeksforGeeks, and others.
 Each problem is solved with optimal code and includes detailed comments to help you understand the solution.